 Find YOUR Right Time

 Ep.
 56 guest Brian Miller works a full time job.
-And for a long time, he’d say what most of us say, “I’ll paint later.”

-And Brian has been painting daily since.
+Brian committed—and he’s been painting daily ever since.

 Put it to Practice: